- Home

 Grade 9-12

-View on concept mapComposition of transformations applies two or more transformations in sequence to a figure.
+View on concept mapComposition of transformations applies two or more transformations in sequence to a figure, where the output of one transformation becomes the input of the next.
 Builds structure for symmetry groups, matrices, and coordinate geometry.

 Definition